j4ydj/ProWebsiteCo/NOTIFICATIONS_SETUP.md

 This guide explains how to configure email and Slack notifications for new leads.

-**Note:** Since this site uses static export, API routes are not available.
-Notifications should be configured via Supabase Database Triggers or Edge Functions.
+**Note:** Since this site uses static export, client-side notifications can't access server environment variables for security.
+Notifications must be configured via Supabase Database Triggers or Edge Functions.

 ## Email Notifications